-In audio recording, a compressor reduces the amount of output signal level in relation to the input signal level, according to a given ratio, beginning at your user-defined threshold In other words, it brings the loudest sounds down, and brings the softest sounds up.
+In audio recording, a compressor reduces the amount of output signal level in relation to the input signal level, according to a given ratio, beginning at your user-defined threshold.
+In other words, it brings the loudest sounds down and brings the softest sounds up.

-To what extent a compressor will affect the dynamics of a track is determined by the ratio setting.
-First, you set a threshold for the output signal, then you set your ratio.
-A compression ratio of 2:1 means that for any sound exceeding your threshold, you are reducing it by 50 percent $(\frac{1}{2})$ relative to your threshold.
-A sound that is 2 dB over the threshold will be reduced to 1 dB over, something that's 4 dB over will be reduced to 2 dB.
-A ratio of 4:1 reduces the output by 75 percent (1⁄4) relative to the threshold, so a sound that is 4 dB over the threshold will be reduced to 1 dB over.
-It's as if you were riding the gain on a console fader: when the input signal gets too loud, you pull the fader down, lowering the gain.
-When the signal gets too soft, you push the fader up.
+"How much a compressor will affect the dynamics of a track is ultimately determined by the ratio setting.
+First, you set a threshold for the input signal, then you set your ratio.
+A compression ratio of 2:1 means that for every 2 dB the sound level comes in above your set threshold, the output level is reduced by 1 dB.
+So if the input level is coming in at 8 dB above the threshold, the output is reduced to 4 dB above.
+A ratio of 4:1 increases the attenuation: at 4:1, the signal coming in at 8 dB above the threshold has an output of 2 dB above.
+It's as if you were riding the gain on a console fader; when the input signal gets too loud, you pull the fader down, lowering the gain."

 Compressors are typically used on any performance that includes a wide range of dynamics.
-Let's assume you're recording a song where the vocals have verses that are dynamically consistent, and at a moderate volume, but in spots the vocal level drops to an intimate, whispery style, and the signal is getting lost in the mix.
-Here is a situation where compression will do the trick
+Let's assume you're recording a song where the vocals have verses that are dynamically consistent, and at a moderate volume, but in spots, the vocal level drops to an intimate, whispery style and the signal is getting lost in the mix.
+Here is a situation where compression will do the trick.